oxipay/oxidocs/docs/platforms/woocommerce.md

 # Setting up Oxipay on a WooCommerce Store

-This document outlines the steps needed to install the Oxipay plugin so that it integrates with WooCommerce on your WordPress site.
+This document outlines the steps needed to install the Oxipay plugin on your WooCommerce store that runs on WordPress.
+Please note that the procedure outlined in this article was performed using Internet Explorer and so you might encounter a slightly different workflow or user interface if using another browser such as FireFox or Chrome.

 <div class="panel panel-primary">
   <div class="panel-heading">
     <h3 class="panel-title">Note</h3>
   </div>
   <div class="panel-body">
-    At the time of writing this document; Oxipay was developed and tested using WooCommerce version 2.6.4.
+    At the time of writing this document, Oxipay was developed and tested using WooCommerce version 2.6.4.
 Issues might be encountered if using an earlier version.
 If you do encounter issues, then please contact us to resolve them as soon as possible.
   </div>
 </div>